rubenhortas/rubenhortas.github.io/_drafts/2023-03-03-overthewire-krypton-level-6-lfsr.md

 And we got our password for the Krypton Level 7!

-Well, it may be not the most orthodoxal solution, and maybe, some day, I'll try to solve it by [linear cryptanalysis](https://en.wikipedia.org/wiki/Linear_cryptanalysis), [differential cryptanalisys](https://en.wikipedia.org/wiki/Differential_cryptanalysis) or [Berlekamp–Massey algorithm](https://en.wikipedia.org/wiki/Berlekamp%E2%80%93Massey_algorithm), but it's a solution :P
+Well, it may be not the most orthodox solution, and, maybe, some day, I'll try to solve it by [linear cryptanalysis](https://en.wikipedia.org/wiki/Linear_cryptanalysis), [differential cryptanalisys](https://en.wikipedia.org/wiki/Differential_cryptanalysis) or [Berlekamp–Massey algorithm](https://en.wikipedia.org/wiki/Berlekamp%E2%80%93Massey_algorithm), but it's a solution :P